-Oriental lilies are especially popular because of their large bloom size and intense fragrance.
-'Casa Blanca' the classic pure white heavenly scented lily is an Oriental.
-Oriental lilies generally don't start blooming until mid- to late summer.
-These can be some of the tallest lily plants, many reaching 6' or more, and benefit from some protection from strong winds.
+- Oriental lilies are especially popular because of their large bloom size and intense fragrance.
+'Casa Blanca', the classic pure white heavenly-scented lily, is an Oriental.
+Oriental lilies generally do not start blooming until mid- to late summer.
+These can be some of the tallest lily plants, many reaching 6 feet or more, and benefit from some protection from strong winds.

-Trumpet lilies are so named because their petals are partially fused and extend forward like a trumpet.
+- Trumpet lilies are so named because their petals are partially fused and extend forward like a trumpet.
 They also have the distinction of having no spots.
-Trumpet lilies have strong Flagrance and can grow even taller than Oriental lilies, topping 8'.
+Trumpet lilies have a strong fragrance and can grow even taller than Oriental lilies, topping 8 feet.
 So once again, protection from strong winds is encouraged.
 Recent hybridizing with Oriental and Asiatic lilies has resulted in a wider range of colors of Trumpet lilies.

 Lilies, True Lilies

-Divisions I and II: USDA Hardiness Zones 3 - 8
+- Divisions I and II: USDA Hardiness Zones 3 to 8

-Divisions III - IX: USDA Hardiness Zones 4 - 8
+Divisions III through IX: USDA Hardiness Zones 4 to 8

-Can be grown in USDA Zones 9 - 10 if given a period of refrigeration
+Some can also be grown in USDA Zones 9 to 10 if given a period of refrigeration to pre-chill them.

-Height varies greatly between divisions and even within divisions.
-Lily plants can be found that grow from about 1 ft. tall to over 8 ft. tall.
+The height of lily plants varies greatly between divisions and even within divisions.
+Lily plants can be found that grow from about 1 foot tall to over 8 feet tall.

-Lilies grow well in full sun to partial shade (Trumpet lilies need full sun, Turk's Cap prefers partial shade.)
-Too much shade will cause plants to lean towards the sun.
+Lilies grow well in full sun to partial shade.
+(Trumpet lilies need full sun, Turk's Cap prefers partial shade.)
+Too much shade will cause lily plants to lean towards the sun.

-Varies with variety.
+When lilies bloom will be different for each variety.
 Some begin blooming in late spring and others peak at the end of the season.
-Generally the Asiatics are the easliest to bloom, followed by the Oriental and Trumpet hybrids and then the Turk's Caps.
+Generally, the Asiatics are the earliest to bloom, followed by the Oriental and Trumpet hybrids and then the Turk's Caps.

 Lilies are early risers in the spring, often poking through the soil before the last frost.
-Don't worry, they'll survive.
-Flowering time depends on the species and can be any where from late-spring through fall.
+Don't worry, they'll survive a bit of cold.
+Flowering time depends on the species and can be anywhere from late spring through fall.
 So it is possible to have lilies in bloom all season.

 Lilies aren't divided and only species lilies will grow true from seed.
 Most lilies are propagated by separating either the scales or the bulblets that form around the main bulb.
-This can be a slow process, taking 2-3 years before a new plant will flower.
+This can be a slow process, taking 2 to 3 years before a new plant will flower.

 Deadhead just the flowers or seed pods, not the flower stalks.
 The stalks and leaves will feed the bulb for next year.